chrisarg/Bit-Set/README.md

 # AUTHOR

+Christos Argyropoulos and Joe Schaefer after v0.11.
-Christos Argyropoulos with asistance from Github Copilot (Claude Sonnet 4).
+Christos Argyropoulos with asistance from Github Copilot (Claude Sonnet 4) up to v0.10.

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2025 by Christos Argyropoulos.
+This software up to and including v0.10 is copyright (c) 2025 Christos Argyropoulos.

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+For versions after v0.10, the distribution as a whole is copyright (c) 2025 Joe Schaefer and Christos Argyropoulos.

+This software is distributed under the MIT license